Home/Resources/Blog Posts/Best Steps to Measure Awareness & Metrics To Track

 Yes, social media is a great way to gather survey responses.

 Most DMAs across the country detail 30-day usage rates of Facebook at 60% to 70%.
 Meaning 7 of every 10 residents in a region use Facebook at least once in a 30-day period.
+This opens doors to a lot of respondents for surveys.

 Use platforms like Facebook and Instagram with paid advertisements.
 This is different than using the platform through organic newsfeed shares to followers.

 Conducting a survey by posting a link on your own company feed will results in an extreme bias (those who are aware or worse, those who like your brand).
+Again, this is another benefit of a third-party agency, sometimes even just your company logo being seen on the project can be enough to scare people off or think that the results are biased.

 The market research company can post an advertisement (with no mention on the sponsor) and show it to random Facebook users within a specific geography or even of a certain age group.

 The advertisement includes a short general message with a survey link as well as the mention of the reward.
+Easy enough right?

+How many completed surveys do I need?
 Here is the ultimate guide to the number of survey responses.

 Ultimately, if budgets allow you want to shoot for 400 responses.